jkuchar/BigFileTools/README.md

 ````
 Please note, that `getSize()` returns [Brick](https://github.com/brick/math)\\[BigInteger](http://brick.io/math/class-Brick.Math.BigInteger.html).
 This is due to fact that PHP's internal integer can be too small.

-If you need just approximate value of file size you can convert `BigInteger` into `float`.
-Please note that by doing this you can *loose precision*.
+To get *approximate* value of file size you can convert `BigInteger` into `float`.
+Please note that by doing this you will *loose precision*.

 **Tip:** If you are using DI container you are probably interested into non-static configuration.
-There is example prepared for this scenario.
+There is example prepared for this scenario. (see examples directory)

+## Will this really work? ##

+To test things out this project uses Travis to evaluate UNIX systems and Appveyor to check compatibility with Windows.
+Every driver in this project is tested to return exact values for files over 2^32 in size.
+More about testing in [tests directory](tests).

 ## Under the hood ##